zellermario/cheatsheet-translation/hu/cheatsheet-deep-learning.md

 **8. Activation function ― Activation functions are used at the end of a hidden unit to introduce non-linear complexities to the model.
 Here are the most common ones:**

-&#10230; Aktivációs függvény ― Az aktivációs függvények a rejtett egységek végén használatosak, hogy nem-lineáris komplexitást vezessenek a modelbe. Íme a leggyakoribbak:
+&#10230; Aktivációs függvény ― Az aktivációs függvény egy rejtett egység végén használatos, hogy nem-lineáris komplexitást vezessenek be a modelbe. Íme a leggyakoribbak:

 <br>

 **9. [Sigmoid, Tanh, ReLU, Leaky ReLU]**

-&#10230; [Szigmoid, Hiperbolikus tangens, ReLU, Leaky ReLU]
+&#10230; [Szigmoid, Tanh, ReLU, Leaky ReLU]

 <br>

 **10. Cross-entropy loss ― In the context of neural networks, the cross-entropy loss L(z,y) is commonly used and is defined as follows:**

-&#10230; Kereszt-entrópia veszteség (Cross-entropy loss) ― A neurális hálózatok kontextusávan, gyakran használt a kereszt-entrópia veszteség L(z,y), amely a következőképpen definiált:
+&#10230; Kereszt-entrópia veszteség (Cross-entropy loss) ― A neurális hálózatok kontextusában gyakran használt a kereszt-entrópia veszteség L(z,y), amely a következőképpen definiált:

 <br>